-Broadland Squib Regatta at Waveney & Oulton Broad Yacht Club
+Broadland Squib Regatta at Waveney & Oulton Broad Yacht Club is Cancelled

 In Lough Derg Yacht Club over the weekend of 22-23 October, Squibs will come from the North, South and East coasts of Ireland as well as from Britain to compete in what will be one of the most enjoyable regattas of the year.

 The British boat is remarkable in many ways, it is the first Squib ever built, therefore, its name is ‘SQUIB’, and despite being 50 years old, Dick Batt and Pamela Phelan managed to lead the UK national championships, and only lost the winning of the championships on count back.
 They won the South of Ireland Championship in Kinsale in August.